nitesh585/Get_Block_Implementation/README.md

 - freelist for printing FreeList
 - processlist for printing ProcessList

-### addblk - ADD BLOCK :
+### process - Create processes :
-It takes two parameters ( block number and status of the block )
+It takes any number of parameter as a file name
-- block number is any integer value
-- status 1 - unlocked block / 3 - block marked as delayed write

-### getblk - GET BLOCK :
-It takes only one parameter
-- block number is any integer value

-### brelse - BLOCK RELEASE :
-It takes only one parameter
-- block number is any integer value
+- for each file name a new process is being created

 ## Running the Program :
 - Open terminal/Command prompt and change directory to the folder of the